bjartek/bjartek.github.com/content/post/beatutifulhugo.md

 categories: ["blogging"]
 ---

-After searching and trying out lots of different themes i settled on [beautifulhugo](https://themes.gohugo.io/beautifulhugo/) for now.
+After searching and trying out lots of different themes i settled on [beautifulhugo](https://themes.gohugo.io/beautifulhugo/).

 The criera I have for chooing a theme can be found in [blogging](../blogging)